ragardner/tktrees/DOCUMENTATION.md

 #### Required parameters:

-1. API Action, one of the following:
+1. API Action, one of the following (u suffix stands for unique details modes):
     - flatten
     - unflatten-top-base
+    - unflatten-top-baseu
     - unflatten-base-top
+    - unflatten-base-topu
 2. Input filepath, usually the full filepath including the filename
 3. Output filepath
 4. All the parent column indexes, 0 being the lowest number e.g: